The program at a glance

 - Campus Greek news not published in your university alumni publication

 Your first issue will include an article written by COMCOA explaining the program and identifying your new Alumni Office.
 This will give the alumni an idea of what to expect from following issues.

-A typical newsletter is four to six pages in length and consists of alumni news; initiate and pledge lists; alumni-written “news notes”; announcements about Homecomings, Founders Days, and Parents Weekends; photos; and a list of those who contributed financially to the program during the particular program year.
+A typical newsletter is four to six pages in length and consists of alumni news; initiate and pledge lists with hometowns; alumni-written “news notes”; announcements about Homecomings, Founders Days, and Parents Weekends; photos; and a list of those who contributed financially to the program during the particular program year.